B0-B/markov/README.md

 ```
 and let this "bot" learn to speak like the chatting participants.

-We can also teach the chain some Shakespeare
+Teach the chain some Shakespeare

 ```python
 sonnet = '''Weary with toil, I haste me to my bed,